phnx-im/docs/src/spec/queuing_service.md

 The QS keeps the following state.

-* **Pseudonymous user records:** Indexed by a [PUID](glossary.md#pseudonymous-user-id-puid), each record contains a number of sub fields.
+* **QS user records:** Indexed by a [QsUid](glossary.md#qs-user-id-qsuid), each record contains a number of sub fields.
-  * **User record auth key:** [Public signature key](glossary.md#user-record-auth-key) used by a user to authenticate itself as the owner of this record.
+  * **QS user record auth key:** [Public signature key](glossary.md#qs-user-record-auth-key) used by a user to authenticate itself as the owner of this record.
   * **Friendship token:** Clients have to provide the friendship token to obtain a bundle of KeyPackages for a given user.
   * **Client specific records:** For each of the user's clients, the QS keeps the following state.
-Indexed by a [PCID](glossary.md#pseudonymous-client-id-pcid).
+Indexed by a [PCID](glossary.md#qs-client-id-qscid).
     * **Activity time:** Timestamp indicating the last time a client has fetched messages from the queue.
     * **KeyPackages:** Encrypted KeyPackages, each with an encrypted [client credential chain](./glossary.md#client-credential-chain) attached.
 At least one KeyPackage has to be marked as KeyPackage of last resort.
-    * **Public client record key:** [Public signature key](glossary.md#client-record-auth-key).
-Authenticates the owner of this client record and authorizes them to dequeue (i.e. fetch and delete) messages in the queue, as well as to change the queue configuration such as the authentication keys, or to add entries to the block list.
+    * **Public QS client record key:** [Public signature key](glossary.md#qs-client-record-auth-key).
+Authenticates the owner of this QS client record and authorizes them to dequeue (i.e. fetch and delete) messages in the queue, as well as to change the queue configuration such as the authentication keys, or to add entries to the block list.
 Also authorizes the client to upload KeyPackages.
     * **Optional push token:** The client's (optional) push token, stored encrypted at rest under the client's push token encryption key.
 Used by the QS to create a push notification for the client if a message is enqueued that includes the required encryption key.
     * **Fan-out queue:** A fan-out queue with a number of further record fields attached.
       * **Queue encryption key material:** Key material to perform [queue encryption](./queuing_service/queue_encryption.md).